--- Finally, we obtain numerical results for the dynamics at times $t \gg t_{\rm oqs}$ (Section \ref{numerics_IQS}), showing that thermalization in the IQS sense is indeed obeyed for the interacting case.
-As expected, no such IQS thermalization occurs in the free fermionic case, contrasting with the OQS thermalization found at earlier times.
 These results demonstrate that both the OQS and IQS thermalization statements can be assessed for the DQD coupled to the fermionic lead, putting the emphasis on the crucial role of the time-scale separation and the order of limits.
 For times $t\le t_{\rm oqs}\propto L_B$ the DQD follows the thermalization process described by the OQS approach.
 For much longer times $t>\!\!>t_{\rm oqs}$ thermalization happens as characterized by the IQS statements, provided the system is not integrable.